Skip to main content

 Colorado Corps Member 2009

-Understanding Your Needs
+2. Understanding Your Needs

 who joined the corps were working professionals.

-You may already have a place in mind where you’d like to teach or a favorite subject or grade level.
+One of the biggest considerations for applicants is identifying where you will teach.
+We understand that your mortgage, spouse or partner, or children may make it a challenge for you to relocate.
+You may already have a place in mind or a favorite subject or grade level.
 You may also be open to going to any of our regions and teaching any age group or subject.
-No matter where you are after you’ve completed your interview our team can help you determine the regions that best fit your background and interests.
+No matter where you are, we have resources that can help guide you through the process for landing in your preferred region and identifying what subject matter you are eligible to teach.

-An Exceptional Leadership Opportunity
+3. An Exceptional Leadership Opportunity

 From the moment you join TFA, you’ll have access to unparalleled support, leadership, training, and networking opportunities.
-At summer institute, you’ll take part in hands-on training that combines immersive teaching practice and coaching with foundational knowledge, skills, and experiences that will prepare you to lead, grow, and support the success of your students.
+At summer pre-service, you’ll take part in hands-on training that combines immersive teaching practice and coaching with foundational knowledge, skills, and experiences that will prepare you to lead, grow, and support the success of your students.

 “TFA is a game changer.
 I never would have dreamed that serving in the Phoenix Corps would lead me to the role I'm in now, Chief Talent Officer at Seton Education Partners, which allows me to make an exponential impact here in the Bronx, NY.”